MirMXZhao/Dafny_Specs_Quality_Filtration/README.md

 There are several options for customization.
 1. You can run any group of steps in any order, and duplicates are allowed.
 For example, if you want to run steps 5, 3, 4, 2, 2, 1 in that order, you can do so by running pipeline.run_subset([5, 3, 4, 2, 2, 1])
 2. You can run steps 1 and 2 n times, and decide to keep a file if the at least m of the LLM results decided to keep that file.
 This can be done by running repeated_step_run(step = 1, 3, 2).
 This would run the LLM on step one 3 times, and only decided to keep a file if it decided to keep the file at least 2 times.
 This can help you account for inaccuracies in the LLM.
-3. You can set a different bound for step 4 by running step_four_delete_duplicates(bound = 0.7)
+3. You can set a different bound for step 4 by running step_four_delete_duplicates(bound = 0.7).
+The default is
-4. You can reuse your results across multiple runs by setting starting_xlsx=("4_s5_unify.xlsx", 4) which would start you from file "4_s5_unify.xlsx" from your previous run.
+4. You can reuse your results across multiple runs by setting starting_xlsx=("4_s5_unify.xlsx", 4) and run_num = {previous run number} which would start you from file "4_s5_unify.xlsx" from your previous run.

 ### Outputs
+A full example of the outputs can be found in run_1 (except for step 2)

 The code has several different outputs:
 1. Progress, directly into the terminal.
 Every 10 completed LLM calls are indicated on the screen